-In 2022, as part of the establishment of our ESG program, the Board of Directors introduced an ESG component within the annual bonus plan for executives and other eligible employees for 2023, that focused on development of the Company's ESG program in recognition of its commitment to sustainability.
-A key element of this 2023 goal was the identification of the Company's most critical ESG risks and opportunities, and the establishment of a performance-driven ESG strategy, which included the publication of our inaugural Sustainability Report.
-As we continue to progress our ESG program, we expect the Board, the Remuneration Committee, and management to further align executive compensation with the establishment and achievement of measurable, short-and long-term sustainability goals, and key metrics consistent with our ESG strategy.
+As it did for fiscal 2023 as part of the establishment of our ESG program, the Board of Directors has again included an ESG component within the annual bonus plan for executives and other eligible employees for fiscal 2024, which focused on the continued development of the Company's ESG program, including the publication of our 2024 Sustainability Report and the identification of initial key performance indicators consistent with our sustainability commitment.
+As we continue to progress our ESG program, we expect the Board, the Remuneration Committee, and management to further align executive compensation with the establishment and achievement of measurable, short- and long-term sustainability goals, and key metrics consistent with our ESG strategy.